 Divorce Missing Spouse – The Challenges

-A very important part of the South African divorce process is the personal service (delivery) of the divorce summons.
+A very important part of the South African divorce process is the personal service of the divorce summons on the Defendant.
 The Sheriff must personally serve the documents on the Defendant.
+The divorce summons cannot be taped to the door/gate or served on anyone else other than the Defendant him/herself.
 If the address of the Defendant is unknown, the Sheriff will not know where to arrive.
 What happens if personal service simply is not possible?

 It is an important step of the 4-step uncontested divorce process that both parties sign the divorce papers.
 How can you ask a person to sign divorce papers if you are unable to reach that person?

 So can I divorce my missing spouse then?